Hairline crack near bottom of handle cannot be felt with hand nor does it affect the structural integrity of the masskrug.

 This is a very unique (maybe rare?)
 Gambrinus Maßkrug.
 I certainly have never seen one like it.

 For starters, it does not have the usual 1L mark on the side or center.
-There is what appears to be the letter “S”, sort of, front-center Not sure what it signifies?
+There is what appears to be the letter “S” on top-front-center Not sure what it signifies and if it helps to date the stein???

 Next, there is a small man sitting atop the lid using both hands to hold a giant (relatively) frothy mug of brew.
 The details and colors are truly beautiful and his facial expression and the colors of his eyes are very realistic.
 He has something strapped over his shoulder onto his back?
 I’m not sure what to make of him with that style of hat, his boots with orange colored tops, and the orange banner or whatever it is wrapped around him.
 There is something more than meets the eye here, I believe.
 Also, is “he” made of pottery?
 I think so.